AIcodeAcademy/web_app_blueprint/.ai/prompts.md

 - Review the @builder.md file and make sure it could be used as a prompt for a code generation tool.
 Ensure it is written in a way that makes sense to code and double check naming conventions and coding rules.

+- Execute the plan from the @builder.md file to generate the project's code.
+Think step by step and execute one step at a time.
+Choose the most straightforward approach.
+Follow project rules and coding conventions.

 ## Craftsman

 Follow the instructions in @craftsman.instructions.md to generate the improvement document following the @craftsman.template.md template and the architecture document in @architecture.md and save it in the @docs folder with the name docs/craftsman.md